IEEPA Tariff Refunds: How Importers Recover Tariff Duties

 How do importers claim IEEPA tariff refunds?

-Importers must file a protest with U.S. Customs and Border Protection (CBP).
-The process typically involves reviewing entry data, identifying affected shipments, calculating overpaid duties, and submitting documentation through the ACE portal or through a licensed customs broker.
+Importers must submit refund claims through U.S. Customs and Border Protection (CBP) using the designated refund process and portal.
+The process typically involves reviewing entry data, identifying affected shipments, calculating overpaid duties, and submitting validated documentation through the ACE portal or with the support of a licensed customs broker.

 What is the deadline to claim tariff refunds?